 The Wine Advocate: August 31, 2002 - Rating: 96

-The micro-cuvee' (about 200 cs) of 1999 Reserve Claret (two-thirds Merlot and one-third Cabernet Sauvignon) is awesome!
+The micro-cuvee' (about 200 cs) of 1999 Reserve Claret (two-thirds Claret and one-third Cabernet Sauvignon) is awesome!
 A candidate for "wine of the vintage" it spent 24 months in both old and new French oak.
 It boasts an opaque purple color in addition to a sumptuous, sweet bouquet of espresso, blackberries, cassis, maple syrup, and vanilla.
 Long, layered.
 Multidimensional, sweet, and thick on the palate, it possesses an unctuosity and concentration that must be tasted to be believed.
 Nevertheless, it is well balanced and incredibly pure as well as long.
 Anticipated maturity: 2005-2020.

 Wine Spectator: August 31, 2002 - Rating: 93

 Rich, complex and exotic, with tempting spice and dark fruit aromas and layers of currant, black cherry, mocha, sandalwood and cherry flavors that are sharply focused, long and intense on the finish.
 Relies on Merlot (60 %) for its grace and elegance, with Cabernet (35%) giving it backbone.
 Drink now through 2009.
 200 cases made.

 Connoisseurs' Guide: September 2000 - Rating: 3 Puffs